 The main symptoms include:

-Diarrhoea or constipation- sometimes alternating phases of diarrhoea and constipation
+- Diarrhea or constipation- sometimes alternating phases of diarrhea and constipation

 These symptoms will come and go from time to time, with some days being better and other days being worse.
 Most people with IBS experience times when these symptoms are worse and times when they improve or even disappear entirely.

 Some of the reasons why you may suffer from IBS include:

 When your food enters your body, it is broken down and absorbed into the body.
 To keep the food moving through the system, the wall of the bowel squeezes in on itself in a rhythmic way, slowly pushing its contents through the gut.
 IBS affects the gut, and more specifically, the large bowel or colon.

 In IBS, the gut wall becomes more sensitive and excitable.
 The contractions sometimes occur too quickly, causing diarrhea, or they occur too slowly, causing constipation.